pawn-team/Termux-Tricks/install-x86-environment.md

 > [!Tip]
 > **Português BR:** <br />
-> Você precisará atualizar os pacotes assim que logar peLa primeira vez, então recomendo que use esses comandos abaixo!
+> Você precisará atualizar os pacotes assim que logar pela primeira vez, então recomendo que use esses comandos abaixo!
 >
 > **English US:** <br />
 > You will need to update the packages as soon as you log in for the first time, so I recommend using these commands below!